slint-ui/slint/docs/langref/src/rel-length.md

 ## Relative Lengths

-Sometimes it is convenient to express the relationships of length properties in terms of relative percentages.
+Sometimes it's convenient to express the relationships of length properties in terms of relative percentages.
 For example the following inner blue rectangle has half the size of the outer green window:

 ```slint